4Source/settings-profiles-obsidian-plugin/README.md

 ### Name
 Containes the name of the profile.
 ### Auto-Sync
-If activated, changes in the settings are automatically saved as long as the profile is active.
+If activated, changes in the settings are automatically saved as long as the profile is active and [Profile update](#Profile_update) is enabled.
 ### Apperance
 Controls whether the appearance settings should be saved in this profile.
 This includes CSS snippets and themes.
 ### App